vasilakisfil/Introspected-REST/README.md

 Nowadays we have almost mixed the message level with JSON but in practice other formats could successfully be used: XML, YAML, TOML to name a few.

-Usually the message format that is used is described by the media type's suffix.
+Usually the message format that is used is described by the Media Type's suffix.

 ### 3.3.
 Protocol level
 In the protcol level, the requests are usually sent using the HTTP.